Chiara Ferragni Shows Off Major Cleavage Under Neon-Green Blazer

 “Gorgeous as always,” a fourth individual declared, following their compliment with a string of fire emoji.

 Chiara has shared many stunning shots of herself these past few weeks as she has been on vacation throughout most of the summer.
-Just on August 26, she dazzled her followers after rocking a revealing gray lingerie set that again flaunted her flawless form, as reported by The Inquisitr.
-That post has received more than 548,000 likes, so far.
+On August 26, she dazzled her followers after rocking a revealing gray lingerie set while again flaunting her flawless form, as reported by The Inquisitr.
+That post has received more than 548,000 likes and has also gotten well over 1,000 comments so far.